Vietnam.vn - Nền tảng quảng bá Việt Nam

 After that, he turned to being an event host and specialized in organizing team building programs (an activity organized in the form of courses or games), with a stable income.
 His life always revolves around work, dynamism and discovery trips.

 Meanwhile, his wife, Ms. Sau, graduated from the Faculty of Tourism at Hanoi Open University.
-She currently runs an airline ticket office, working mainly through online platforms and managing her work via computer.
+She currently runs an airline ticket office, mainly working through online platforms and managing her work via computer.

 They began to make long-term plans to change their lives, looking for an escape from the fatigue of the Capital.
 They wanted a place to return to after stressful working hours, a space where their children could play comfortably without being constrained by the pace of city life.